s60sc/ESP32-CAM_MJPEG2SD/README.md

 The operation of the application can be modified dynamically as below, by using the main web page, which should mostly be self explanatory.

 Connections:
-* The FTP, Wifi, SMTP, and time zone parameters can be defined on the web page under **Other Settings**.
+* The FTP, Wifi, SMTP, and time zone parameters can be defined in **Access Settings** sidebar button.
   - for **Time Zone** use dropdown, or paste in values from second column [here](https://raw.githubusercontent.com/nayarsystems/posix_tz_db/master/zones.csv)
 * To make the changes persistent, press the **Save** button
 * mdns name services in order to use `http://[Host Name]` instead of ip address.